 (A) Has no U.S. location;

-(B) Has no written arrangements, within the meaning of §668.5, with institutions or organizations located in the United States for students enrolling at the foreign institution to take courses from institutions located in the United States;
+(B) Has no written arrangements, within the meaning of §668.5, with institutions or organizations located in the United States for students enrolling at the foreign institution to take more than 25 percent of the courses required by the program from institutions located in the United States, offered by Title IV participating institutions located in the United States;

-(C) Does not permit students to enroll in any course offered by the foreign institution in the United States, including research, work, internship, externship, or special studies within the United States, except that independent research done by an individual student in the United States for not more than one academic year is permitted, if it is conducted during the dissertation phase of a doctoral program under the guidance of faculty, and the research can only be performed in a facility in the United States;
+(C) Does not permit students to complete more than 25 percent of the program by enrolling in courses offered by the foreign institution in the United States, by another Title IV eligible institution in the United States, or by another foreign institution authorized by the country in which the institution is located to provide higher education, including coursework, research, work, internship, externship, or special studies;.

 (iii) Is legally authorized by the education ministry, council, or equivalent agency of the country in which the institution is located to provide an educational program beyond the secondary education level; and